Jerdah/ImageCraft/README.md

 ## **Overview**
 ImageCraft is a deep learning project designed to generate spoken descriptions directly from images.
 The goal is to create a model that combines vision and text-to-speech capabilities for accessibility tools, multimedia storytelling, and human-computer interaction.
-It utilizes a Vision Transformer (ViT) for image encoding, a custom GPT model for text generation, and VoiceCraft for converting text into speech.
+It utilizes a vision transformer (SigLIP) for image encoding, Gemma for text decoding, and VoiceCraft for speech synthesis.

 ## **Table of Contents**
 1. [Project Objectives](#project-objectives)